Hader0/Hader0/README.md

 - 👋 Hi, I’m @Hader0
 - 👀 I’m interested in Python & Anime
-- 🌱 I’m currently learning Python, JS and C#
+- 🌱 I’m currently immersed in a 10 month Full-Stack Web Development Bootcamp!

 <!---
 Hader0/Hader0 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.